Or The Invasion of the Mysterians. A discussion about the limits of the human brain in understanding the universe – and itself.

 And actually I’m wondering if McGinn is conflating two things – an intuitive FEEL for what something is “like” as opposed to a concept of it.
 Intuitive feeling is harder no doubt – but as I’ve said it’s actually NOT that difficult to have concepts about lots of things – though not an absolutely satisfying concept – or completely comprehensive.

 And a second question – does what McGinn says boil down to this – that we may have as many concepts about consciousness and free will as we like, but we’ll remain intuitively unsatisfied?
-If so, I think that is a rather trivial result – since in that case we may well have very satisfactory concepts that describe things that happen with great accuracy, truth and logic – but that we still remain intuitively uncomfortable – and that’s not really a massively serious issue in my opinion.
+If so, I think that is a rather trivial result – since in that case we may well have very satisfactory concepts that describe things that happen with great accuracy, truth and logic – but that we still remain intuitively uncomfortable – and that’s not really a massive intellectual obstacle.

 I say “so what?” semi-seriously – because I argue that we already have a pretty good idea about consciousness – as explained above.
 And, actually, in a major irony – we ALSO have an extremely good idea of what it IS and what if FEELS like – since I’m experiencing consciousness right now.
 So, amusingly, consciousness is arguably one of things we actually understand the most in the universe.
 Perhaps it’s one of our least baffling, least problematic issues – even if we still need to do a lot of scientific research on it.